 Try Zilliz Cloud for FreeKeep Reading

-What are the next mobile applications of computer vision?
+What are the challenges of distributed transactions?